tmoens/zebrafish-facility-manager/zf-deployment-docs/docs/Development.md

 #Zebrafish Facility Manager Development

 If you are developing, I don't need to hold your hand.
-Its a prerequisite of this document that you read the production deployment documentation.
+It's a prerequisite of this document that you read the production deployment documentation.
 Pretty much everything goes as per the normal deployment environment.
 However, there are a few things to be aware of.

+## Domain Name Service/Apache

+You may not have a DNS running in your local environment, but you need host names for any facilities you want to run simultaneously.
+There are several ways to do this, but I found that my local router could be configured to make a map from a name to a static IP address.
+So, I make sure that any computer that is going to run servers is granted a reserved IP addres by DHCP and then I can make as many maps to that address as I want.

+I also set up apache vhosts for any name I create on my local network and then I can set up as many facilities as I want.

 ## Running in Development mode on localhost